chrisburnell/chrisburnell.com/_posts/2014-02-09-lets-look-back.md

 You can see the raw, uncompiled SASS files on GitHub [here](https://github.com/chrisburnell/chrisburnell.github.io/tree/master/css "SASS files for chrisburnell.com"), and the README file of the repository [here](https://github.com/chrisburnell/chrisburnell.github.io "chrisburnell.com GitHub README").

-As always, please let me know if you have any comments, suggestions, or bug-fixes!
+As always, please let me know if you have any comments, suggestions, or bug-fixes [in the comments below](#comments) or [create an Issue on Github](https://github.com/chrisburnell/chrisburnell.github.io/issues "Create an Issue on Github")!